VagueParade/themes-testing/.github/md_templates/readmetemplate.md

 - [combine.zip](https://combine.zip).
 To prevent having to install lots of individual archives separately, you can combine archives together using this website, to create a customised single archive for multiple themes.

+> *Some themes have matching folder artwork whilst navigating Explore Content, this is installed separately from themes.
+To see if a theme has these available, navigate to the specific theme's release page on the [muOS Discord server](https://discord.gg/muos).*

 |   |   |   |
 | :-----------------------------------------------------------: | :-----------------------------------------------------------: | :-----------------------------------------------------------: |